anirudhprmar/100-days-of-code/r1-log.md

 ### R1D12
 built controllers , sending jwt , middleware ,went through the entire code to understand the flow of backend

+### R1D13
+went through the entire code to understand the flow of backend and faced a lot bugs and have to fix it all